-At around the same time, residents of Korondal City in South Cotabato reported sightings of unknown animals roaming the streets.
+Around the same time, residents of Koronadal City in South Cotabato reported sightings of unknown animals roaming the streets.

 A resident of Calamba described being threatened by what he believes was an Aswang.
 He was living in a house with his girlfriend and they were being visited by a creature of some kind.
 It would prowl the roof and make noises that they thought identified it as an Aswang.

-During these visits their dog would be very afraid, whimpering and crying.
+During these visits, their dog would be terrified, whimpering, and crying.
 The visits stopped after they put garlic and salt on the roof.

 A few months later, the couple were sitting outside their house when they saw something flying in the sky about 100 meters away.

-The creature was flying very slowly and they don’t believe it was a bird, bat, or owl.
-The mystery creature, which they think was an Aswang, was the size of a dog and flew in a very unusual way.
+The creature was flying very slowly, and they didn’t believe it was a bird, bat, or owl.
+The mystery creature, which they thought was an Aswang, was the size of a dog and flew in a very unusual way.

 Aswang sightings increased during COVID-19 pandemic